The prosecutor who dropped Jussie Smollett's charges says he believes the actor lied to the police

 Brothers were 'fully prepared' to testify

-The story of what happened to Smollett on that chilly night on January 29 has transfixed the nation for nearly two months.
+The story of what happened to Smollett on that chilly night on January 29 has transfixed much of the nation for nearly two months.

 Smollett told police that two men targeted him about 2 a.m., tied a rope around his neck and poured a chemical substance on him.

-As they attacked the actor, who is gay, they used homophobic and racial slurs, he said at the time.
+As they attacked the gay actor, they used homophobic and racial slurs, he said at the time.
 Police spent days scouring through surveillance footage and eventually narrowed their search for suspects to two brothers who knew Smollett.
 After questioning the men, police later said the actor had paid them to stage the attack as a way to gain publicity.

 In the weeks since the alleged attack, the actor was arrested and charged with lying to police about a hate crime, turning him from a victim to a suspect and then a defendant within weeks.
 All that culminated in the surprise hearing Tuesday that shut the door on a case that intrigued the nation with its changing story lines.

 Gloria Schmidt, the attorney for the brothers, Olabinjo and Abimbola Osundairo, said they were "fully prepared" to testify in Smollett's case.
-After the decision to drop the case, the attorney said via a publicist that she no longer represents the brothers as trial witnesses in the criminal matter.
+After the charges were dropped, the attorney said via a publicist she no longer represents the brothers as trial witnesses in the criminal matter.

 Chicago divided over decision to drop charges